In the summer season, there are certain foods that mother nature naturally brings forth to help cool you down.

 Here are 9 summer foods you should definitely include in your diet to help you stay energised, refreshed and to help cool you down.

-Cucumbers have a very mild, refreshing taste, and that’s partly because they are made mostly of water.
-This property makes them a great cooling food since the vegetable actually hydrates you as you eat it.
+Cucumbers have a very mild, refreshing taste, and that’s partly because they are comprised mostly of water.

 Plus, cucumbers are high in potassium, which your body needs to replenish when you perspire and lose electrolytes.

 Lightly wash and chill your cucumbers ahead of time in the refrigerator.